zenware/micro-kelvin/README.md

 ---

 ## Currently Implemented
+* [16550 UART](https://en.wikipedia.org/wiki/16550_UART) To write out to serial.
-* Create the Multiboot header with ASM
+//* Create the Multiboot header with ASM
-* Setup a stack to be used by C
+//* Setup a stack to be used by C
-* then call an external symbol "kernel_main" (written in C)
+//* then call an external symbol "kernel_main" (written in C)
 * Address the VGA Color Monitor Text Buffer
 * Write some data to the buffer and scroll the screen